WorldCereal/EBA_detector/README.md

 # outlier_embeddings <!-- omit in toc -->
+Refactored from the `outliers-from-embeddings` branch of `worldcereal-classification` into a standalone package for better modularity and maintainability.

 A private companion package to [WorldCereal classification](https://github.com/WorldCereal/worldcereal-classification) that detects anomalous / potentially mislabelled samples in WorldCereal reference datasets by operating directly on pre-computed **Presto embedding vectors**.